 This is a special value for the hreflang attribute called “x-default”, which specifies on where users should go if none of the languages matches their browser settings in your hreflang links.
 For the first time, such an opportunity was presented for international landing pages – we mean the pages to which you redirect users, depending on their location.

 At the same time, it serves as a universal tool.
 If the location and language of the audience do not match the established ones, they are redirected.
 For example, a user from Germany is looking for something in the English language – as a rule, there will not be a suitable URL and in such cases, the x-default is used.
 The fourth link is added and it becomes:

 #6: Hreflang annotations

-Hreflang annotations should be implemented on a URL level.
+Hreflang annotations should be implemented on a uniform resource locator level.
 Therefore, every set of different country or language URLs receives its own set of annotations.

 1. All pages might not exist in all locations and languages.
 You should not use hreflang annotations to point to non-existent pages.

 2. You need hreflang annotations only for pages you want to be indexed by search systems, which is a significant point to keep in mind.